The 24 Most Shocking Grammy Moments of All Time

-As he hijacked the moment, ODB pointed out that he'd helped save a child that week and that his clothes for the ceremony "costed a lot of money."
+As he hijacked the moment, ODB pointed out that he'd helped save a child that week and that his clothes for the ceremony cost a lot of money.
 Eventually, he gave the mic back to Colvin, who got to finish her speech.

 Herbie Hancock wins Album of the Year over Amy Winehouse.

-Winehouse still scored five Grammys, but it's hard to rationalize an album of covers beating instantly iconic original music, which is part of the reason it was so shocking.
+Winehouse still scored five Grammys, but it's hard to rationalize an album of covers beating instantly iconic original music.

 Madonna shows off her assets.